spencercarnage/personal/src/content/blog/tailwind-codemod.md

 ---
-title: "Tailwind Codemod"
+title: "Updating 1000+ React Components with jscodeshift"
-description: "Foo Bar Baz"
+description: "Using jscodeshift to update Tailwind classes across 1000+ React components"
-pubDate: "July 26 2024"
+pubDate: "July 23 2024"
 ---

 During a recent project of migrating a `create-react-app` code base to Next.js,